Priyuan/Priyuan/README.md

 - **[PCOS Detection Using ML & DL](https://github.com/Priyuan/KIIT0001/tree/8e876e174769264719649e4c38b4b6643405e6e0)**: A project using ML (Random Forest, SVM) and CNNs to detect **Polycystic Ovary Syndrome**.
 - **[Sentiment Analysis using GPT-3]: Research project on analyzing sentiment from text data using GPT-3 and NLP techniques.

-You can find a detailed list of all my projects on the [projects page](projects.html).
+You can find a detailed list of all my projects on the .

 ## 🛠️ Tech Stack